bdocoder/code-critic/README.md

-This is a simple issue tracker app, made with NextJS & Joy UI.
+This is a simple issue tracker app, made with NextJS & Radix UI.

 ## Getting Started